American Basketball Association: History

+In the 1973–74 season, the ABA also adopted the no-disqualification foul rule: instead of fouling out after six infractions, when a player is charged with his seventh or succeeding fouls, the opposing team attempts a free throw and retains possession.

-The ABA also went after four of the best referees in the NBA: Earl Strom, John Vanak, Norm Drucker and Joe Gushue, getting them to "jump" leagues by offering them far more in money and benefits.
+The ABA also went after four of the best referees in the NBA: Earl Strom, John Vanak, Norm Drucker, and Joe Gushue, getting them to "jump" leagues by offering them far more in money and benefits.
 In Earl Strom's memoir Calling the Shots, Strom conveys both the heady sense of being courted by a rival league with money to burn — and also the depression that set in the next year when he began refereeing in the ABA, with less prominent players performing in inadequate arenas, in front of very small crowds.
 Nevertheless, the emergence of the ABA boosted the salaries of referees just as it did the salaries of players.

+However, ABA teams like the Nets, Colonels, Pacers, Spurs, Nuggets, and Stars, especially in later seasons, registered higher attendance on average than most NBA teams at that time (excluding the Lakers, Knicks, Celtics, SuperSonics, and Bucks).

 The freewheeling style of the ABA eventually caught on with fans, but the lack of a national television contract and protracted financial losses would spell doom for the ABA as an independent circuit.
+Before the 1975–76 season, the Nuggets and Nets filed applications to join the NBA, but their overtures were rejected.
+The Robertson suit was finally settled in February 1976 that removed a stumbling block for a merger talk.
 In 1976, its last year of existence, the ABA pioneered the now-popular slam dunk contest at its all-star game in Denver.